planeks/django-docker-boilerplate/README.md

 Also, create the similar configuration for Celery Beat.
 Use the next options:

 - `Script path` : `/usr/local/bin/celery`
-- `Parameters` : `-A cronsy beat -s /extras/celerybeat-schedule -l INFO --pidfile="/extras/celerybeat.pid"`
+- `Parameters` : `-A my_project beat -s /extras/celerybeat-schedule -l INFO --pidfile="/extras/celerybeat.pid"`

 Be sure that you specify the proper path for `celerybeat.pid` with proper access rights.